rajsaumyaa/quiz/README.md

 # Quiz Platform

 This Quiz Platform is designed to provide users with a simple, interactive way to test their knowledge on various topics.
-Developed in Java, this application includes a set of predefined questions and keeps track of users' scores.
+Developed in Java, this platform includes a set of predefined questions and keeps track of users' scores.

 ## Features